hanshasselberg/i0rek.github.io/_drafts/privacy.md

 title:  Privacy
 ---

-I am concerned about privacy a lot lately and I would like to share what I am doing in order to protect it better.
+I am concerned about the privacy a lot lately and I would like to share what I am doing in order to protect mine better.

-__TLDR__; I have as little data on other peoples computers aka the cloud as possible.
+__TLDR__; I pay cash and have as little data on other peoples computers aka the cloud as possible.

 ### Offline

 There is only one thing I did in my offline life but I am mentioning it first because it feels like most important thing to me: __paying cash__.
-As a result I am visiting ATMs way more often now and I am also keeping track of my expenses in a [notebook]
+As a result I am visiting ATMs way more often now and I am also keeping track of my expenses in a Moleskine notebook.

 ### Online

 At first I deleted lots and lots accounts from services I don’t use any more including Facebook, Dropbox and Yahoo.
-Then I moved to one timepasswords for the rest.
-Then I told everybody to use an email address from a domain I own: me@hans.io.
-Because ultimately I don’t want to use Gmail anymore.
-I migrated my emails to fastmail and when enough people knew about my new email I deleted every google account I have.
-Except for the one I have to use for work.
+I moved to one time passwords for the rest.
+Then I told everybody to use an email address from a domain I own: me@hans.io instead my previous GMail address.
+Because ultimately I don’t want to use Google anymore.
+I migrated my emails to [Fastmail](https://www.fastmail.com) and when enough people knew about my new email I deleted my whole Google account.
+I still have one for work, but thats out of my control.

 The downside of not having Dropbox is that I need to backup my data.
-I have two seperate encrypted disks, one is used for [TimeMachine] and the other one [SuperDuper!].
-Additionally I am using [Arq] to store an encrypted Backup on AWS Glacier.
+I have two encrypted disks, one is used for Time Machine and the other one [SuperDuper!](http://www.shirt-pocket.com/SuperDuperDescription.html).
+Additionally I am using [Arq](http://www.haystacksoftware.com/arq) to store an encrypted Backup on AWS Glacier.

-On my telephone (a Nexus 4) is [Cyanogenmod] with a throwaway Google account.
-I am using the [PrivacyGuard] for _every_ app.
+On my telephone (a Nexus 4) runs [Cyanogenmod](http://www.cyanogenmod.com) with a throwaway Google account.
+I am using the PrivacyGuard for _every_ app.
 For my next phone I am going to follow this [article](https://blog.torproject.org/blog/mission-impossible-hardening-android-security-and-privacy) from the Tor people though.

 I am manually sharing my contacts between devices, my files with a USB-stick and my calendar is only on my laptop.

+### Conclusion

+I feel better now.
+I know there are many other things you can do and this is certainly not the end but more the beginning of a long journey.
+I would love to hear what you are doing about it!